Listed below are the answers to the most frequently asked questions regarding summer student housing.

 Students are eligible for housing only in the following circumstances:

 In order to live on campus during the summer, you must be in the paid employment of a Colby department: either hired through the provost’s summer research assistant system (including academic-related internships) or HR’s administrative summer employment system.
-If you are doing a local internship and want campus housing, you must apply for an internship for credit or for transcript notation through DavisConnects.
-You cannot apply for housing or live on campus without a job, research position, or credited internship.
+If you have accepted a local internship and want campus housing, you must apply for credit or transcript notation through DavisConnects.
+You cannot apply for housing or live on campus without a job, research position, or approved internship.

-No, students without jobs are not eligible for housing.
+No, students without college employment are not eligible for housing.

 See Question 1

 The housing application is provided by Human Resources after you have been formally hired.